Uwancha/MP-Blog-Client/README.md

 npm install
 ```

+- **Alternatively:** you can download the zip file, extract it and follow the next steps.

 - Set up environment variables by creating a .env.local file and adding the necessary variables (API_URL for the backend API URL).

 - Run the development server using npm run dev.